 For small b, s/\sqrt{b} and $s/\sqrt{(b+\sigma_b^2)}$ overestimate the significance.
 Could be important in optimization of searches with low background.
 Formula maybe also OK if model is not simple on/off experiment, e.g., several background control measurements (checking this).
-Finally Three lectures only enough for a brief introduction to: Statistical tests for discovery and limits Bayesian parameter estimation, MCMC Experimental sensitivity No time for many important topics Multivariate methods Properties of estimators (bias, variance) Bayesian approach to discovery (Bayes factors) The look-elsewhere effect, etc., etc. Final thought: once the basic formalism is understood, most of the work focuses on writing down the likelihood, e.g., P(x|H), and including in it enough parameters to adequately describe the data (true for both Bayesian and frequentist approaches).
-Extra slides G. Cowan Why 5 sigma?
+Finally Here only a brief introduction to selected topics - Nuisance parameters and systematic uncertainties Tests from profile likelihood ratio More parameter estimation, Bayesian methods - Experimental sensitivity No time today for many important issues - Limits in case of low sensitivity - Bayesian approach to discovery (Bayes factors) - Unfolding, etc., etc.

+Focus should be on writing down the likelihood, e.g., $P(x|\theta)$, and including in it enough parameters to adequately describe the data (true for both Bayesian and frequentist approaches).

+Extra slides

+G. Cowan

+Why 5 sigma?